sir-sharkey/css-init/README.md

 ### 👌 Minimal

-- No extra styles; nothing is included without an explanation or reason.
+- No unnecessary styles; nothing is included without an explanation or reason.
 - Code copied from other resets and normalizations is audited.
-- Main file is minified.
+- Main file is minified; only 1.2kb total size uncompressed.

 ### ♿️ Accessible